 - Angered easily, temper tantrums or outbursts, aggression

 There are a variety of strategies to treat ADHD.
-One of the first interventions is to get regular exercise, plenty of sleep, and good nutrition.
-A counselor may use various behavioral therapy techniques to make goals for behavior and set up rewards and consequences, and also provide social skills training.
-The school is an important part of effective treatment by making special plans or accommodations to help a child with ADHD succeed in the classroom.
-Medications can be used to help manage ADHD symptoms.
-Talk to a doctor or psychiatrist about using medications such as stimulants.
+A counselor may use various behavioral therapy techniques to make actionable goals that change the way a child behaves.
+Often the counseling plan involves rewards and consequences.
+In talk therapy, the counselor and social skills training.
+The school is an important part of effective treatment as well.
+Medications can be used to help manage symptoms.